 Now that you've collected feedback from all the right stakeholders, it's time to turn that feedback into video improvements.

-Again, because video is dynamic these changes aren’t always one-and-done.
-You may need to iterate on a specific change and seek feedback to make sure you’ve executed what a stakeholder intended.
-Also, one change can cascade into others, which can lead to additional rounds of review, feedback, and refinement.
+Again, because video is dynamic these changes aren't always one-and-done.
+You may need to iterate on a specific change and seek feedback to make sure you've executed what a stakeholder intended.
+Also, one change can cascade into others, which can lead to additional review cycles, feedback, and refinement.

 Make sure your proofing platform allows for managing and tracking iterative refinements through successive versions of a video or file.